- Understanding Our Licensing System

 When you release a license, you'll see the number of checked-out licenses decrease by 1 for that plugin.
 You'll also see the number of unassigned licenses for that plugin increase by 1.

 Unable to release a license?
-Solution >
+Here's what to do.

 Once you've made a license available, another user can then follow our steps to check that license out.